-⇒ Question 3: Do you agree that disclosure should be based on a broad definition of instruments of similar economic effect to holding shares and entitlements to acquire shares without giving direct access to voting rights?

-BNPP understands and agrees that disclosure of SEE Instruments - by way of a separate notification rather than aggregation - should be based on a broad definition of such Instruments.
-It agrees that such scope should only extend to instruments referenced to shares that have already been issued but wonders then why, after having made that statement, CESR includes in the list of such instruments convertibles which, most of the time, are converted into new shares.
-This issue has also been discussed in depth in France and the AMF agreed in its conclusions with the idea that only instruments referenced to shares already issued were concerned.
-Another interpretation, including not shares already issued, would raise very serious practical issues.

-⇒ Question 4: With regard to the legal definition of the scope (paragraph 50-52 of the CP), what kind of issues you anticipate arising from either of the two options?
+- ⇒ Question 3: Do you agree that disclosure should be based on a broad definition of instruments of similar economic effect to holding shares and entitlements to acquire shares without giving direct access to voting rights? - 5.
+ODDO understands and agrees that disclosure of SEE Instruments by way of a separate notification rather than aggregation should be based on a broad definition of such Instruments.
+It agrees that such scope should only extend to instruments referenced to shares that have already been issued but wonders then why, after having made that statement, CESR includes in the list of such instruments convertibles which, most of the time, are converted into new shares. - ⇒ Question 4: With regard to the legal definition of the scope (paragraph 50-52 of the CP), what kind of issues you anticipate arising from either of the two options?
 Please give examples on transactions or agreements that should in your view be excluded from the first option and/or on instruments that in your view are not adequately caught by the MiFID definition of financial instruments.

-BNPP acknowledges that the definition of financial instruments under MiFID may not indeed be sufficient to encompass now or in the future all such Instruments.
+6. The second option would certainly allow more legal certainty and it should include the vast majority of SEE Instruments.
+However, without having specific examples in mind, ODDO acknowledges that the definition of financial instruments under MiFID may not indeed be sufficient to encompass now or in the future all such Instruments.

-> CALCULATION OF THRESHOLDS
+CALCULATION OF THRESHOLDS

-⇒ Question 5: Do you think that the share equivalence should be calculated on a nominal or deltaadjusted basis?

-- delta - adjusted basis.
-It may be a rational way to measure such equivalence as it is representative the number of shares the person writing the instrument would need to hold in order to perfectly hedge its exposure.
+- ⇒ Question 5: Do you think that the share equivalence should be calculated on a nominal or delta-adjusted basis? - 7.
+The share equivalence of SEE Instruments should be calculated on a delta-adjusted basis.
+It is the only relevant way to measure such equivalence as it is representative of the number of shares the person writing the instrument would need to hold in order to perfectly hedge its exposure.
 As explained by CESR, if any influence on the issuer can be gained by the buyer of a SEE Instrument, it is via the shares held by the writer of such instrument as hedge.
 Furthermore, if, as mentioned by CESR, the suggested short-selling rules currently being consulted under the CESR Task Force, provide for a calculation on a delta-adjusted basis, this is an additional argument in favour of such method of calculation.

-Nevertheless, CESR must be aware that such a method requires to re - calculate the delta adjusted holdings on a daily basis, and in case of high volatility of the markets, this can become technically difficult and may raise uncertainty.
+CESR should however be aware of the cost of such method which requires that the instrument holder recalculates on a daily basis the delta-adjusted holding.